negartarh/apiwrapper/README.md

   "version": "3.2.0"
 }
 ```
-Wait a moment, is not better to customizing the output message?
+Wait a moment, isn't it better to customize the output message?
 So pay attention to the following example:

 ### Customized messages
 #### Example 1.